European Solar Industry Calls for Caution on Potential Tariffs in Bid for Solar Re-Industrialization

 Over 400 companies involved in Europe's power sector are urging policymakers not to initiate a trade investigation that could result in (EU) tariffs on imported solar products.
 The appeal precedes a crucial meeting on Friday, where solar industry leaders, national ministers, and EU Commissioner for the Internal Market Thierry Breton will assess measures to bolster solar production within Europe.

 Coordinated by SolarPower Europe, the call includes 18 manufacturers, 28 national associations, and research institutes.
-All signatories unanimously argue against imposing tariffs on imported photovoltaic (PV) products.
+All signatories unanimously argue against imposing tariffs on imported (PV) products.
 The European Union has set an ambitious target of achieving 600 gigawatts of solar installations by 2030, requiring a substantial acceleration in deployment.
 The group asserts that tariffs would impede progress toward this goal.

 The 425 companies, along with 28 national associations and research institutes, express support for efforts to reshore some solar manufacturing, aligning with the EU's objective of attaining 30 gigawatts of production capacity by 2025.